pingidentity/pingone-sample-dotnet/pingone-customers-sample-oidc/README.md

  - **authenticate an existing user**
  - **show user information**

-using PingOne for Customers (Ping14C) [Authentication](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Authorize/) service.
+Use the PingOne [Authentication](https://apidocs.pingidentity.com/pingone/platform/v1/api/#get-authorize-authorization_code) service.
 The default OAuth 2.0 flow illustrated here is an authorization `code` response type.
 But for a demonstration purposes you can test `token` and `id_token` types with corresponding [appsettings.json](./PingOne.AspNetCore.Samples.Oidc/appsettings.json) file adjustment.

 # Content